COMP SCI 7305 - Parallel and Distributed Computing

 General Course Information

-Course Code COMP SCI 7305 Course Parallel and Distributed Computing Coordinating Unit School of Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per week Available for Study Abroad and Exchange Y Prerequisites COMP SCI 7103, COMP SCI 7202, COMP SCI 7202B or COMP SCI 7208 Assumed Knowledge COMP SCI 7081 Restrictions Master of Computing and Innovation, Master of Data Science, Graduate Diploma in Computer Science and Graduate Certificate in Computer Science students only.
+Course Code COMP SCI 7305 Course Parallel and Distributed Computing Coordinating Unit Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per week Available for Study Abroad and Exchange Y Prerequisites COMP SCI 7103, COMP SCI 7202, COMP SCI 7202B or COMP SCI 7208 Assumed Knowledge COMP SCI 7081 Restrictions Master of Computing and Innovation, Master of Data Science, Graduate Diploma in Computer Science and Graduate Certificate in Computer Science students only.
 Course Description A selection of topics from the following: the challenges faced in constructing parallel and distributed applications, including testing, debugging and performance evaluation.
 Various implementation techniques, paradigms, architectures and programming languages including: Flynn's taxonomy, MPI, MapReduce, OpenMP, GPGPU, concurrency and multi-threading.

 Course Coordinator: Clint GamlinCourse Coordinator: Clint Gamlin